apache/airflow/dev/README_AIRFLOW3_DEV.md

 Version 2.11 is planned to be cut from `v2-10-stable` branch.
 The version will contain features relevant as bridge release for Airflow 3.
-We will not backport otherwise features from main branch to 2.11 Note that 2.11 policy may change as 2.11 becomes closer.
+We will not backport other features from `main` branch to 2.11.

+> [!WARNING]
+> Airflow 2.11 policy may change as its release becomes closer.

 # Committers / PMCs